Delbert Hosemann: Tenure

 As Lieutenant Governor, Hosemann serves as the president of the Mississippi Senate and plays a significant role in whether legislation passes.

 In his first term, he oversaw the largest teacher pay raise in the history of the state.
 In 2022, he oversaw the legislature passing the largest tax cut in state history.
 The legislature also passed legislation for a new school funding formula and a youth workforce development program.
 During discussions on whether to change the Mississippi Flag in 2020, he initially voiced support for it to be done through referendum, but later supported the Mississippi legislature changing it; the legislature later decided retired the flag.
 A resident of Jackson, Mississippi, he blamed the 2022 Jackson water crisis on city leadership and refused to commit to funding for fixing infrastructure.
 During the COVID-19 pandemic, he supported Mississippians getting vaccinated.
 Hosemann angered conservative senators when he gave 13 committee chairmanships to Democratic state senators, a decision based on the fact the Senate has 52 members with 41 committees.

 In his second term, Hosemann has pushed for medicaid expansion, clashing with Governor Tate Reeves.
 He also advocated for ending the state income tax and reducing the state grocery tax for 2025 legislative priorities.
 In 2025, he unveiled a $326 million tax cut plan to reduce the state income tax and grocery tax, as well as raise the gas tax to pay for infrastructure improvements.

 Personal life

-Hosemann married Lynn Hosemann (Lagen) in 1970, who he met at the University of Notre Dame; together they have three children.
+Hosemann married Lynn Hosemann (Lagen) in 1970, whom he met at the University of Notre Dame; together they have three children.
 He is Catholic.

 He is a member of the National Rifle Association and Ducks Unlimited.
 He has completed the New York City Marathon and Boston Marathon.

 During the COVID-19 pandemic, Hosemann tested positive for coronavirus.
 He tested positive again two years later during the opening days of the legislative session.
 On February 19, 2025, Hosemann collapsed while presiding over a session in the Mississippi State Senate from dehydration; he later recovered.